Back-end Engineering Articles

 => :one

-We can quickly identify a symbol because it starts with a colon ":" followed by a string.
+We can identify easily a symbol because it start with a colon “:” followed by a string

 Some people confuse symbols with variables, but they have nothing to do with variables.
 A symbol is a lot more like a string.
 So what are the differences between Ruby symbols & strings?
 Strings are used to work with data.
 Symbols are identifiers.
-That's the main difference: Symbols are not just another kind of string; they have a different purpose.
+That’s the main difference: Symbols are not just another kind of string, they have a different purpose.

 2.6.8 :125 > hash = {:first => 1, :second => 2, :third => 4, :fourth => 4}